aspose-total-cloud/Aspose.Total-Products/total/perl/conversion/mhtml-to-xls/_index.md

----title: Convert MHTML to XLS via Perl SDK in Clouddescription: Cloud APIs & SDKs to Convert MHTML to XLS.
+---title: Convert Word to XLS, MHTML to XLS FREE Converter or Perl SDKdescription: Free Conversion of MHTML to XLS by using Perl Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---